 When building a SocketTools project using Visual C++ 6.0 on Windows XP or later, make sure that you have installed Visual Studio 6.0 Service Pack 6 (SP6) and the Windows Platform SDK February 2003 Edition.

-SocketTools can be used Visual C++ 6.0 on Windows XP, however there are several requirements.
+SocketTools 10 and earlier versions can be used with Visual C++ 6.0 on Windows XP, however there are several requirements.
 The Windows XP system must have been updated with Service Pack 3 (SP3) and current security updates.
 After installing Visual Studio 6.0 or Visual C++ 6.0, you also need to update it with Service Pack 6 (SP6).
 This was made available as part of MSDN and can be downloaded from Microsoft Download Center.

 When you attempt to compile one of the SocketTools examples (or your own code) you may get a warning that the WINVER preprocessor macro has been defined as 0x0500 or greater.
 This means that you do not have the correct Windows header files and import libraries installed.
 You need to obtain the Platform SDK – February 2003 Edition and install the Core SDK files.